sahatwar/liable/README.md

 | User Management | ❌ | - User auth - User levels - Moderation features                                                                                                                                                                                          |
 | Background data | ❌ | - Gov departments - Designations and roles - State and national political information - National entities - Key people (present and past)                                                                                                |
 | Issue tracking  | ❌ | - Creation of issue (with info like department, region, responsible role, etc) - Tracking of issue (reported by creator or public, later by authorities if they join) - Resolutions process (tbd) - Culprit revelation and actions taken |

-This is the initial roadmap for the MVP.